mwndl/lyricsformatter/README.md

 ## Benefits

-- **Faster and more accurate transcriptions:** LyricsFormatter saves your time and effort.
+- **Faster and more accurate transcriptions:** Save your time with our auto-format and auto-capitalization function.
 - **Higher quality lyrics:** The tool ensures that your lyrics are formatted according to Musixmatch guidelines.
 - **More enjoyable transcription experience:** Say goodbye to frustrations with grammatical and spelling errors.

 ## Getting Started

-Access LyricsFormatter at: [Lyrics Formatter](https://lyricsformatter.onrender.com/)
+Access LyricsFormatter at: [Lyrics Formatter](https://lyricsformatter.onrender.com/) Or access our beta version: [Lyrics Formatter - BETA](https://lyricsformatter-beta.onrender.com/)

 ## Acknowledgments

 - **Musixmatch Team:** For providing an amazing platform for fans and artists to share their song lyrics.
 - **LanguageTool Team:** For making their open-source spell-checking tool available.

+## Disclaimer

+LyricsFormatter is an independent tool created solely to assist users in transcribing song lyrics.
+It is not affiliated with or endorsed by Musixmatch.
+We provide this service as a supportive resource for individuals transcribing lyrics for Musixmatch, aiming to streamline the process and ensure adherence to Musixmatch's guidelines.

+## Credits

+- **English:** Jen Galvin
+- **French:** Naomie M
+- **Italian:** Nicola Di Costanzo, Sara Fasano
+- **Portuguese (BR):** Marcos Wiendl
+- **Portuguese (PT):** JJ.
+Aparício
+- **Spanish:** Andreks Tdos, Brayan Gutiérrez

 We hope LyricsFormatter is a useful tool for you!